Note A new version of the Terraform Associate certification is coming April 2023. Click here to learn more.

 1b Describe advantages of IaC patterns

-2 Understand Terraform's purpose (vs other IaC)
+2 Understand the purpose of Terraform (vs other IaC)

 2a Explain multi-cloud and provider-agnostic benefits